About the NCC

 The National Capital Commission (NCC) is a Crown corporation of the Government of Canada.
 Our goal is to ensure that Canada’s Capital Region is a source of national pride and significance.

 The NCC was created by Parliament in 1959.
-As a Crown corporation, it is accountable to Parliament, as set out in the Financial Administration Act, and reports through the Minister of Foreign Affairs.
+As a Crown corporation, it is accountable to Parliament, as set out in the Financial Administration Act, and reports through the minister responsible for the National Capital Commission

 1899: Ottawa Improvement Commission (OIC)

 The OIC led efforts to clean up the banks of the Rideau Canal, which were cluttered with warehouses, sheds, lumberyards and piles of construction material.
 The OIC also created parks and Ottawa’s first scenic parkway, Queen Elizabeth Driveway.

 1903: The Todd Plan

 In 1903, the OIC hired Frederick G. Todd, a landscape architect from Montréal, to produce a master plan.
 Todd’s plan laid the groundwork for a broad system of parks.
 He also proposed a ceremonial route to link the Parliament Buildings to Rideau Hall, the official residence of the governor general.

 In 1913, the newly established Federal Plan Commission, chaired by Herbert Holt, hired American architect Edward Bennett, the main force behind a pioneering 1909 development plan for Chicago.
 Bennett was the chief contributor to the Holt Report, a comprehensive statement on how and where future development in the region should occur.
 Most of the Holt Report recommendations were temporarily shelved: the federal government needed all its resources to support Canada’s role in the First World War.

 1927: Federal District Commission (FDC)